indilib/indi-3rdparty/indi-pentax/README.md

 This driver supports various Pentax cameras in PTP and/or MSC mode.

-### PTP Mode

-PTP mode support is provided via the Ricoh Camera SDK (see https://api.ricoh/products/camera-sdk/).
-The number of cameras supported are relatively few compared to MSC mode, but a greater number of settings are supported, as is Live View.
-A significant drawback is that Bulb mode is not supported, meaning exposures are limited to 30 seconds.

-### MSC Mode

-MSC mode support is provided via PkTriggerCord (see http://pktriggercord.melda.info/), which has been wrapped in a shared library.
-A larger number of cameras is supported, but the supported features vary between cameras.
-Bulb mode is supported.

 ## Installation

 The driver requires two libraries: libRicohCameraSDKCpp and libPkTriggerCord.
 These are included with indi-pentax in the indi-3rdparty repository.